GoogleCloudPlatform/kube-metacontroller/docs/_api/decoratorcontroller.md

 Note that your webhook handler must return a response with a status code of `200` to be consider successful.
-Metacontroller will wait for a response for up to the amount defined in `timeoutSeconds`, which defaults to `10` if not defined explicitly.
+Metacontroller will wait for a response for up to the amount defined in `timeout`, which defaults to `10s` if not defined explicitly.